 Why is this important?
 Because the cells responsible for healing and rejuvenation are located in the dermis.
 If we can gently stimulate these cells they will reward us with stronger, more youthful skin.

-Low level light therapy (LLLT) is capable of delivering that gentle stimulation.
+Low level light therapy (LLLT) with LED (light-emitting diode) is capable of delivering that gentle stimulation.

-The LLLT devices seen on the market typically have red lights alone; a combination of red and near-infrared; and/or a combination of red, near-infrared and blue lights.
+The LLLT-LED devices seen on the market typically have red lights alone; a combination of red and near-infrared; and/or a combination of red, near-infrared and blue lights.

 Blue light, at 415 nm, is absorbed at the epidermal layer.
 It targets and destroys the acne causing bacteria, Propionibacterium acnes or p. acnes.